 Which brands perform best?

-Our analysis showed us that health brand Cologuard was a big winner over many others; it appeared in both top 10s for Ad Attention and Viewability, leading the way in the latter at 49.7%.
+Our analysis showed us that health brand Cologuard was a big winner over many others; it appeared in both top 10s for Ad Attention, leading the way in the latter at 49.7%.
 Levi’s, T-Mobile, and Subaru also appeared in both lists.
-Ironically, embattled e-cigarette brand Juul scored highest in Viewability (particularly for female audiences; see below), but failed to crack the top 10 for overall Attention.
+Ironically, embattled e-cigarette brand Juul scored highest in (particularly for female audiences; see below), but failed to crack the top 10 for overall Attention.

 Which brands connect best with men and women?

-Smart calls on media spends, based on solid data on Viewability and Attention, can mean a world of difference for a brand that wants to make its mark in an ever-evolving landscape.
+Smart calls on media spends, based on solid data on Attention, can mean a world of difference for a brand that wants to make its mark in an ever-evolving landscape.

-Download the H1 2019 TV Performance Report and let’s talk about how our high-tech tools and insights point your brand towards incredible success.
+Download the H1 2019 TV Engagement Report and let’s talk about how our high-tech tools and insights point your brand towards incredible success.